 View the database of online courses and videos, curate by OSLRI.

 Visit the e-zone to borrow from thousands of audiobooks.

 You can even sign up for a library card online!

-Even if you can't access a library in person, The Ocean State Libraries network offers plenty of resources for families, learners of all ages and adults!
+Even if you can't always get to the library in person, The Ocean State Libraries network offers plenty of resources for families, learners of all ages and adults online!